Ahmed-Yosri14/Order-Delivery-Optimization/README.md

 1. **Interface-based Design**: All major components use interfaces for flexibility
 2. **Separation of Concerns**: Each class has a single responsibility
-3. **Problem-Dependent Interfaces**: Fitness evaluation uses interfaces for different problems
+3. **Problem-Dependent Interfaces**: GeneticAlgorithm.Fitness evaluation uses interfaces for different problems
 4. **No Over-commenting**: Comments only where necessary for complex logic
 5. **Meaningful Names**: Classes, methods, and variables have descriptive names
 6. **Modular Architecture**: Components can be easily replaced or extended